-

 We will post photographs of all animals not involved in cruelty investigations and cruelty charges within 24-hours of impoundment.

 Please remember, animals will sometimes lose their tags or have them removed by someone.
 Even if your animal leaves home wearing a collar and tags, there is always a chance the collar may not be on when the animal is picked up.
-Stray, rescued and loose animals that are picked up are held for seven days.
-Animals involved in a bite must be quarantined for 10 days.
+Stray, rescued and at large animals that are picked up are held for seven days.
+Animals involved in a bite must be quarantined for 10 days. -

 What does it cost to get my pet out of impoundment?

 Jefferson County requires us to charge citizens to reclaim their pets.
 Jefferson County sets the fee schedule for reclaiming your animal.
-The Greater Birmingham Humane Society nor Animal Care and Control does not keep any of the fees charged for reclaiming.
+The Greater Birmingham Humane Society and/or Animal Care and Control do not keep any of the fees charged for reclaiming.
 We are required to forward all reclaim fees to Jefferson County.
 We accept cash, credit or debit cards as a payment method.
+Please see the Jefferson County fee schedule.

 What do I need to bring with me to reclaim my pet?